jzanetti/GradABM_ESR/doc/intro.rst

 **********
 There are mainly five components in **JUNE-NZ**:

-- `cli_input`: Responsible for taking synthetic population data and the observed number of cases (the target for the learning process) and converting them into a format that can be easily consumed by the system.
+- `cli_input` (optional): Responsible for taking synthetic population data and the observed number of cases (the target for the learning process) and converting them into a format that can be easily consumed by the system.

 - `cli_train`: Handles model training and produces the trained model parameters for prediction.